 But that was then and this is now.

 I’ve long accepted that people commit mistakes–both in the linguistics and moral sense–and there’s nothing wrong with it (pun intended).
 I mean, it’s obvious when some idiot is simply trying to show off–I’d say they’re pathetic, but I won’t judge their intellectual capacity (even though I just called them “idiot”).
-I am both introspective and perceptive, thank you very much, and I am learning to consider things from different points of view.
+I am both introspective and perceptive, thank you very much, and I am learning to consider things from different vantage points.

 Whenever I see a writer (as in a self-proclaimed writer or someone who writes for a living) commit this mortal sin, I let them pass because I know the feeling.
 Writing, especially for personal blogs, is liberating when done without fears and limits.
 I do my best writing when I let out the exact words and thoughts going through my mind as I write.
 Although I usually hate my darlings by the time they become visible to the public, I am more comfortable publishing pieces that the grammar police in me didn’t inspect.

 Now, if a Grammar Nazi were to visit my blog and judge me for all my grammar mistakes, I wouldn’t feel bad at all.
 Actually, I have a message for y’all:

 Been there, done that, and I’d say it’s normal, that’s all.